b2l2l/theCSSfamily/README.md

 the code is Basic HTML - CSS - JS(coffeescript)

-just Some's styled with Pure CSS "no bootstap.
+just Some's divs styled with Pure CSS "no bootstap.

 and the JavaScript Code was just for the EYE animate .(j-query)